Digital Warfare (album): Reception

-With this album Slapshot went back to their roots with a more aggressive sound.
-With Punknews stating "The thing that really strikes me about this release is how revitalized this band sounds.
+With this album, Slapshot went back to their roots with a more aggressive sound.
+Punknews stated "The thing that really strikes me about this release is how revitalized this band sounds.
 Their past few releases weren't really as aggressive as their earlier material, but they sound like a new band on here.
 Not that they've changed their sound, or that they don't sound seasoned, but they just come out of the gate with the intensity of some kids who are recording their first album."
-Scott Bolton writing for Rough Edge gave the album a positive review stating “Amazingly, this is the band's first studio album in seven years.
+Scott Bolton, writing for Rough Edge, gave the album a positive review, stating “Amazingly, this is the band's first studio album in seven years.
 You'd never know it.
-"Digital Warfare" is a furious, raging ass-kicking disc with nary a low point.
-Any fan of hardcore or heavy punk will find something to like here.
+'Digital Warfare' is a furious, raging ass-kicking disc with nary a low point.
+Any fan of hardcore or heavy punk will find something to like here."

+Rick Anderson of AllMusic wrote "Slapshot are true eminence grise.
+And no one can accuse them of selling out, either; Choke may be starting to get a bit thick around the middle, but he can still yell like it's 1984, and the band's outraged roar has only condensed and tightened with time.
+They've also got a sense of humor, a rare and precious commodity in the world of hardcore: while they're probably (and unfortunately) serious about the 'Spirit of '81,' and about how they've 'got the straight-edge,' on 'Had It With Unity,' they also have the guts to proclaim their impatience with the empty and insular rhetoric of so much hardcore punk ('United we win/Divided we fall/How much have we heard that call?/All these years we've never learned a thing'), and they have the good taste to cover Cookie Monster on the album's hidden track at the end.
+And hey, is that a melody on 'Wasted Time'?
+No, I must be hearing things.
+Good stuff."

+German reviewer Visions.de wrote "Hardly any other band embodies such unwavering self-consistency as the Boston hardcore outfit fronted by vocalist Jack “Choke” Kelly.
+'Digital Warfare,' and 'Stupid Fucking Kids' blast through your system just as uncompromisingly as 'Sixteen Valve Hate' did in 1995, and the sound is more reminiscent of their 1994 banger 'Unconsciousness.'